grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Johnny: Well, we transformed our problem from "what assertion to write" into "what is the reservation that we expect".
 This is indeed a step in the right direction.

-Benjamin: Enlighten me then - what is the reservation that we expect?
+Benjamin: Enlighten me then - what is "the reservation that we expect"?

-Johnny: For now, the Statement is not compiling at all, so to go any step further, we can just introduce a `ReservationDto` as any value.
+Johnny: For now, the Statement is not compiling at all, so to go any step further, we can just introduce a `expectedReservationDto` as any value.
 Thus, we can just write in the `GIVEN` section:

 ```csharp
 var expectedReservationDto = Any.Instance<ReservationDto>();